Interleukin-17A: As a drug target

 The discovery of the key roles of IL-17A and IL-17A producing cells in inflammation, autoimmune diseases and host defense has led to the experimental targeting of the IL-17A pathway in animal models of diseases as well as in clinical trials in humans.
 Targeting IL-17A has been proven to be a good approach as anti-IL-17A is FDA approved for the treatment of psoriasis in 2015.

-Secukinumab (anti-IL-17A) has been evaluated in psoriasis and the first report showing Secukinumab is effective when compared with placebo was published in 2010.
+Secukinumab (anti-IL-17A) has been evaluated in psoriasis and the first report showing secukinumab is effective when compared with placebo was published in 2010.
 In 2015, the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) approved anti-IL-17 for the treatment of psoriasis.

+Ixekizumab (Taltz), another anti-IL-17A, was approved by the FDA and the EU for psoriasis in 2016.
+In 2017, it was approved for active psoriatic arthritis.

 Other than the monoclonal antibodies, highly specific and potent inhibitors targeting Th17 specific transcription factor RORγt have been identified and found to be highly effective.

 Vitamin D, a potent immunomodulator, has also been shown to suppress Th17 cell differentiation and function by several research groups.

 The active form of vitamin D has been found to 'severely impair' production of the IL17 and IL-17F cytokines by Th17 cells.